X Hits the Spot

 - Outdated UI/UX

-These X factors are more or less common to all enterprises.
+These X factors are more or less familiar to all enterprises.
 But what separates the digital leader from the laggard is simply the process that needs to be followed to ensure that X hits the spot!
 Simply providing enterprise solutions or software solutions to solve a problem is like providing a patch to fix a leak.
 It doesn’t solve the inherent problem that caused the leak in the first place.